-As our mission states, our curriculum is designed to prepare students to become competent, caring, ethical pharmacists who are leaders within the profession and are dedicated to the provision of patient-centered care.
-Upon graduation, you will be ready to enter practice in your chosen area, whether that is community pharmacy, hospital pharmacy, one of the various specialty pharmacy practices, or to continue your pharmacy education by pursing post-graduate opportunities.
+As our mission states, our curriculum is designed to prepare students to become highly competent, caring, ethical pharmacists who are leaders within the profession and are dedicated to the provision of patient-centered care.
+Upon graduation, you will be ready to enter practice in your chosen area, whether that is community pharmacy, hospital pharmacy, one of the various specialty pharmacy practices, or to continue your pharmacy education by pursuing post-graduate opportunities.

 |Course Title||Semester Hours||Quarter Hours|

 |General Chemistry I w/lab||4||4|

 |Organic Chemistry II w/lab||4||4|

 |Human Physiology or AP II||3||4|